jindrichmynarz/dissertation/parts/introduction.md

 In order for demand and supply to meet, they must learn about each other.
 Data on demands and supplies thus needs to be accessible, discoverable, and usable.
-As data grows to larger volumes, its machine-readability becomes a must, so that machines can make it usable for people, for whom dealing with large data is impractical.
+As data grows to larger volumes, its machine-readability becomes paramount, so that machines can make it usable for people, for whom dealing with large data is impractical.
-Relevant data may be fragmented across diverse data sources, which need to be integrated to enable their effective use.
+Moreover, relevant data may be fragmented across diverse data sources, which need to be integrated to enable their effective use.
-If data collection and integration is done manually, it takes a lot of effort.
+Nevertheless, when data collection and integration is done manually, it takes a lot of effort.

 Some manual effort involved in gathering and evaluation of data about demands and supplies can be automated by matchmaking.
 Matchmakers are tools that retrieve data matching a query.